Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

-As with ordinary parameters, when a tensor parameter obtains a tensor as an argument, the function treats the tensor as it is.
-It means the implementation of tensor parameters is same with the ordinary parameters.

-In contrast, when a scalar parameter obtains a tensor as an argument, the function is applied to each component of the tensor.
-A function with scalar parameters is converted to a function only with tensor parameters by using the \texttt{tensor-map} function as follows.
-In this way, we can implement scalar parameters.
+Let us explain how to implement scalar and tensor parameters.
+The implementation of tensor parameters is the same with the ordinary parameters because the function treats the argument tensor as it is.
+In contrast, a function with scalar parameters is converted to a function only with tensor parameters by using the \lstinline{tensorMap} function as follows.